QuantumSavory/CSSMakieLayout.jl/README.md

 This library helps in the development of reactive frontends and can be used alongside **WGLMakie** and **JSServe**.

-## Focus on the styling and let us handle the reactive part!

-Here are the functions you care about:
+# The functions you care about

 Most frequently you will be using the `hstack`, `vstack`, and `zstack` functions to create your HTML/CSS layout.
 You will be wrapping your figures in HTML div tags with `wrap`.